-Specifications for SCSI hard disks need not to be entered here since they operate using device drivers and are not supported by any the BIOS.
-If you install either the optional PCI-SC200 or PCI-SC860 SCSI controller card into the motherboard, see section VI for instructions.
-If you install other vendor's SCSI controller card, refer to their respective documentations on how to install the required SCSI drivers.
+Specifications for SCSI hard disks need not to be entered here since they operate using device drivers and are not supported by the motherboard BIOS software.
+If the motherboard has SCSI onboard, see the SCSI section for information on configuring SCSI devices.
+If you are using SCSI controller cards, refer to their respective documentations on how to configure and setup SCSI devices.